 After you have filled these out, tap submit.

-5. Next, you will need to tap on "IP Parameters" and choose Dynamic.
-Make sure that DHCP is enabled.
+5. Next, you will need to tap on "IP Parameters".
+Decide if you want to set the printer to Dynamic or Static.
+If you decide Dynamic select bubble and make sure that DHCP is enabled.

 If you decide to choose static, make sure to use an IP Address that is not currently being used on another device.
 You will also need to fill out: IP Address, Subnet Mask, and Default Gateway* according to the WiFi network you are trying to connect to.
 Usually, this can be found by going onto a mobile device and clicking the info button (circle with an I in the middle) next to the wifi network.